AG0606/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-This is a comprehensive and elaborate Exploratory Data Analysis with step by step analysis and implications
+This is a comprehensive and elaborate Exploratory Data Analysis on Customer Datawith step by step analysis and implications